NICTA/stateline/README.md

 ###C++ Example

-The following code gives an close to minimal example of building a stateline worker in C++ with a custom likelihood function `gaussianNLL`:
+The following code gives a minimal example of building a stateline worker in C++ with a custom likelihood function `gaussianNLL`:

 ```c++